There is nothing more satisfying than enjoying the perfect Chinese roast chicken with super crispy skin.

 3. How to ensure the chicken is juicy and tender

-Here are my tips to roast a tender and juicy chicken.
+Here are my tips for roasting a tender and juicy chicken.

 - Truss the chicken.
 Trusting the chicken means to tie the legs and wings close to the body.
 It helps to have a more even cooking as the extended legs and wings tend to cook faster and turn dry.
 It also results in a more attractive appearance.
 You can also wrap the tips of the chicken wings with aluminum foil to prevent over roasting.